briansukhnandan/Skin-Lesion-Classifier-CNN/README.md

 Firstly, the dependencies needed are: os, tensorflow, pandas, numpy, matplotlib, itertools, sklearn, shutil, and PIL.

-Next, acquire a copy of the HAM10000 dataset with my modifications (alternatively can be obtained online): https://mega.nz/file/UN1kxQTb#KgZ5Nbjp6h-MMPuzMW1uBnGgE7Tgo2xd4lTkJplUrWI
+Next, acquire a copy of the HAM10000 dataset with my personal modifications (alternatively can be obtained online): https://mega.nz/file/UN1kxQTb#KgZ5Nbjp6h-MMPuzMW1uBnGgE7Tgo2xd4lTkJplUrWI

 Run 'generate_model.py' in the same directory as the dataset, which will produce a 'saved_model/' directory to run